Updated: Sep 17

-Horror movies nowadays have many cinematic shortcomings, including employing excessive clichés and jump scenes, and having predicable plotlines.
-But for me, there is one issue that is most reprehensible.
-Critics are finally coming around to admitting the problem exists in even famous, genre-setting horror movies such as A Nightmare on Elm Street (1984) and The Ring (2002).
+Horror movies nowadays have many cinematic shortcomings, including predictable plotlines and excessive use of jump scenes.
+But for me, there's one issue that's far more reprehensible than the others.
+Critics are finally coming around to admitting the problem exists in even genre-setting horror movies such as A Nightmare on Elm Street (1984) and The Ring (2002).

 Beginning, middle, and end

-If you’ve spent any time studying the rules of writing fiction, you’ll know that stories must have a beginning, middle, and end.
+If you’ve spent any time studying the rules of writing fiction or attended a seventh-grade English class, you’ll know that stories must have a beginning, middle, and end.
 However, nearly all horror movies today have a beginning, middle—and then stop.

-They suffer from what I call the “non-ending,” or the “stupid-horror ending.”
+They suffer from what I call the “stupid-horror-ending.”

-I don’t mean they have sad endings, but that they have no ending, where no plot points or character arcs are resolved, where the protagonists are either killed or left in an ambiguous state, while the antagonist(s) are free to continue killing people without consequence.
+By that, I don’t mean they have sad endings.
+I mean they have no ending, where plot points or character arcs are not resolved, where the protagonists are either killed or left in an ambiguous state, while the antagonist(s) are free to continue killing people without consequence.
+The story becomes an endless, repeating loop.

 Why do moviemakers do this?